leonoorverbaan/Haptic-Caligraphy-Device/README.md

-# Haptic-Caligraphy-Device
-# Control in Human Robot Interaction
+# Haptic-Caligraphy-Device for Control in Human Robot Interaction

 ## Table of contents
 1. [About](#about)